 Recognized for Contributing to the Advancement of Minorities in the Legal Profession.

-At its Spring Convention in St. George on March 14, the Utah State Bar is honoring Andrea Martinez Griffin with the Raymond S. Uno award for her professionalism, public service, and public dedication which has enhanced the advancement of minorities in the profession and the administration of justice.
+Utah State Bar is honoring Reyes Aguilar Jr. and Carl Hernandez with the Raymond S. Uno award for professionalism, public service, and public dedication which has enhanced the advancement of minorities in the profession and the administration of justice.